-Complex heterogeneous data types: In Big Data, data types include structured data, unstructured data, and semi-structured data etc. Specifically, there are tabular data (relational databases), text, hyper-text, image, audio and video data etc. The existing data models include key-value stores, bigtable clones, document databases, and graph database, which are listed in an ascending order of the complexity of these data models.
+Complex heterogeneous data types.
+In Big Data, data types include structured data, unstructured data, and semistructured data, and so on.
+Specifically, there are tabular data (relational databases), text, hyper-text, image, audio and video data, and so on.
+The existing data models include key-value stores, bigtable clones, document databases, and graph databases, which are listed in an ascending order of the complexity of these data models.
 Traditional data models are incapable of handling complex data in the context of Big Data.
 Currently, there is no acknowledged effective and efficient data model to handle Big Data.

-Complex intrinsic semantic associations in data: news on the Web, comments on Twitter, pictures on Flicker, and clips of video on YouTube may discuss about an academic award-winning event at the same time.
+Complex intrinsic semantic associations in data.
+News on the web, comments on Twitter, pictures on Flicker, and clips of video on YouTube may discuss about an academic award-winning event at the same time.
 There is no doubt that there are strong semantic associations in these data.
 Mining complex semantic associations from "text-image-video" data will significantly help improve application system performance such as search engines or recommendation systems.
 However, in the context of Big Data, it is a great challenge to efficiently describe semantic features and to build semantic association models to bridge the semantic gap of various heterogeneous data sources.

-Complex relationship networks in data: In the context of Big Data, there exist relationships between individuals.
+Complex relationship networks in data.
+In the context of Big Data, there exist relationships between individuals.
 On the Internet, individuals are webpages and the pages linking to each other via hyperlinks form a complex network.
-There also exist social relationships between individuals forming complex social networks, such as big relationship data from Facebook, Twitter, LinkedIn and other social media [Banerjee and Agarwal 2012, Chen et al. 2012, Zhao et al. 2012], including call detail records (CDR), devices and sensors information [Ahmed and Karypis 2012, Silva et al. 2012], GPS and geo-coded map data, massive image files transferred by the Manage File Transfer protocol, Web text and click-stream data [Alam et al. 2012], scientific information, e-mail [Liu and Wang 2012], etc. To deal with complex relationship networks, emerging research efforts have begun to address the issues of structure-and-evolution, crowds-and-interaction, and information-and-communication.
+There also exist social relationships between individuals forming complex social networks, such as big relationship data from Facebook, Twitter, LinkedIn, and other social media [5], [13], [56], including call detail records (CDR), devices and sensors information [1], [44], GPS and geocoded map data, massive image files transferred by the Manage File Transfer protocol, web text and click-stream data [2], scientific information, e-mail [31], and so on.
+To deal with complex relationship networks, emerging research efforts have begun to address the issues of structure-and-evolution, crowds-and-interaction, and information-and-communication.

-The emergence of Big Data has also spawned new computer architectures for real-time data-intensive processing, such as the open source project Apache Hadoop which runs on high-performance clusters.
+The emergence of Big Data has also spawned new computer architectures for real-time data-intensive processing, such as the open source Apache Hadoop project that runs on high-performance clusters.
 The size or complexity of the Big Data, including transaction and interaction data sets, exceeds a regular technical capability in capturing, managing, and processing these data within reasonable cost and time limits.
 In the context of Big Data, real-time processing for complex data is a very challenging task.

-4. Research Initiatives and Projects
+4 Research Initiatives and Projects

-In order to tackle the Big Data challenges and "seize the opportunities afforded by the new, data driven resolution", the US National Science Foundation (NSF), under President Obama Administration's Big Data initiative, announced the BIGDATA solicitation in 2012.
-Such a federal initiative has resulted in a number of winning projects to investigate the foundations for Big Data management (led by the

-University of Washington), analytical approaches for genomics based massive data computation (led by Brown University), large scale machine learning techniques for high-dimensional datasets which may be as large as 500,000 dimensions (led by Carnegie Mellon University), social analytics for large-scale scientific literatures (led by Rutgers University), and several others.
-These projects seek to develop methods, algorithms, frameworks, and research infrastructures which allow us to bring the massive amounts of data down to a human manageable and interpretable scale.
+To tackle the Big Data challenges and "seize the opportunities afforded by the new, data driven resolution," the US National Science Foundation (NSF), under President Obama Administration's Big Data initiative, announced the BIGDATA solicitation in 2012.
+Such a federal initiative has resulted in a number of winning projects to investigate the foundations for Big Data management (led by the University of Washington), analytical approaches for genomics-based massive data computation (led by Brown University), large scale machine learning techniques for high-dimensional data sets that may be as large as 500,000 dimensions (led by Carnegie Mellon University), social analytics for largescale scientific literatures (led by Rutgers University), and several others.
+These projects seek to develop methods, algorithms, frameworks, and research infrastructures that allow us to bring the massive amounts of data down to a human manageable and interpretable scale.
 Other countries such as the National Natural Science Foundation of China (NSFC) are also catching up with national grants on Big Data research.